-The Massachusetts Department of Health (DPH), Centers for Medicare and Medicaid Services (CMS), and Executive Office of Elder Affairs (EOEA) released guidance on how to safely begin in-resident room and in-apartment family visitation with our fully vaccinated residents.
-We are pleased to now offer our fully vaccinated families the option to schedule in-resident room and in-apartment visits with their loved ones.
+The Massachusetts Department of Health (DPH), Centers for Medicare and Medicaid Services (CMS), and Executive Office of Elder Affairs (EOEA) released guidance on how to safely conduct in-resident room and in-apartment family visitation.

 Please note that in-resident room and in-apartment visits are contingent on the status of COVID-19 cases in the residences.
-Per regulations, we are not allowed to have in-resident room and in-apartment visitation if a resident or staff member tests positive within a unit.
-If in-resident room and in-apartment visitation is suspended, every effort will be made to accommodate outdoor visits, weather permitting, or to reschedule visits as quickly as possible.
+Federal and state guidelines does not recommend in-resident room and in-apartment visitation if a resident or staff member tests positive within a unit due to the potential risks of contracting and spreading COVID-19.

 Who is allowed to receive in-resident room or in-apartment visits?